bigscience-workshop/bigscience/data/export.md

 1. Once you need to auth the application - use the `bigscience-bot` user, so that it doesn't interfere with your work.

+If there is already `.hub_info.json` in the `tools` dir, you can skip this step - we are sharing the same `bigscience-bot` so if someone has set it up, you don't need to re-run the auth.

+Only if `tools/.hub_info.json` is not there, proceed with the current step.

 Once you have the login and password, and email, run:

 ```